IgniteUI/indigo-design-docfx/en/style/material-icons.md

 # Material Icons

 The material icons that come with the **Indigo.Design System** contain 160+ icons imported from [Material resources](https://material.io/resources/icons/?style=baseline) and 360+ icons crafted by the **Indigo.Design System** team according to the [Material system icons guidelines](https://material.io/design/iconography/system-icons.html#design-principles).
-Icons are used to symbolize common actions in Icon Buttons, List Items, Cards etc. to reduce the amount of text that is normally used in a label, for example.
+Icons are used to symbolize common actions in Icon Buttons, List Items, Cards, etc., to reduce the amount of text that is normally used in a label, for example.
 All icons are also supported in [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular).

 <img class="responsive-img" src="../images/icons_demo.png" srcset="../images/icons_demo@2x.png 2x" />